fecommunity/easy-blog/README.md

 ### Configuration

-After the project starts, the `. env ` configuration file in the root directory will be loaded.
-Please ensure that the MySQL database service is consistent with the following configuration, and create the ` reactpress ` database in advance
+After the project starts, the `.env ` configuration file in the root directory will be loaded.
+Please ensure that the MySQL database service is consistent with the following configuration, and create the `reactpress` database in advance

 ```js
 DB_HOST=127.0.0.1 // Default Database Host